NC

 Jump Down to North Carolina Forensics Programs >>

 There is excellent news for aspiring forensics professionals in NC: forensic science is a field on the rise.
-As proof of point, the Bureau of Labor Statistics (2022) projects that openings for forensic science technicians will increase 11 percent between 2021 and 2031, much faster than the growth rate expected for all occupations during that period (5 percent).
-And this expected addition of 2,000 positions nationally is only one career possibility for people trained in forensic science.
+As proof of point, the Bureau of Labor Statistics (2024) projects that openings for forensic science technicians will increase 13 percent between 2022 and 2032, much faster than the growth rate expected for all occupations during that period (3 percent).
+This expected addition of 2,300 positions nationally is only one career possibility for people trained in forensic science.

 Following the completion of a degree program and specialized training, people with degrees in forensics may pursue jobs as crime scene investigators, laboratory scientists, toxicologists, medical examiners, forensic engineers, cybercrime analysts, forensic accountants, criminal profilers, forensic nurses, odontologists, document examiners, arson investigators, and more.

-There is an abundance of places of employment for aspiring professionals in forensics.
-The BLS states that 62 percent of forensic science technicians work for the local government.
-Additionally, depending on a person’s specialty, (s)he may work in private laboratories, pharmaceutical companies, ecological research institutes, biomedical research organizations, private investigation (PI) offices, law firms, insurance companies, and other businesses seeking forensic expertise.
+There is an abundance of employment opportunities for aspiring professionals in forensics.
+The BLS states that 60 percent of forensic science technicians work for the local government.
+Additionally, depending on a person’s specialty, they may work in private laboratories, pharmaceutical companies, ecological research institutes, biomedical research organizations, private investigation (PI) offices, law firms, insurance companies, and other businesses seeking forensic expertise.
 Although many forensics specialists work during normal business hours, due to the nature of the profession, those who work in criminal investigations may be called upon to work evenings, weekends, and holidays.

 For more information on job openings in forensics in North Carolina and nationwide, there are several resources: